Tasmanian pumped hydro options studies

 Pre-feasibility studies, jointly funded with the Australian Renewable Energy Agency (ARENA), were then completed on 14 potential pumped hydro projects identified during the concept stage.

 These options were narrowed down to a strong portfolio of cost-competitive future pumped hydro opportunities, with a combined capacity of 3400 MW.
+In late 2019, work started on a full feasibility assessment of the three highest priority pumped hydro opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.

 Pre-feasibility studies on each of the 14 selected options validated the sites selected for pre-feasibility study and adjusted project location details based on improved quality of data and knowledge of influencing factors such as environmental and social impacts.